Rohith-Patel13/dribble-fullstack/README.md

-# Deployed Website using Netlify(For Frontend) and Render(For Backend) : the website is deployed without upgrade, so delay requests by 50 seconds or more or no delay.(like when logged in,sending mails etc)
+# Deployed Website using Netlify(For Frontend) and Render(For Backend)
 https://dribbble-mern-website-app.netlify.app/
+The website is deployed free without upgrade, so delay requests by 50 seconds or more or no delay.(like when logged in,sending mails etc)

 ```sh